Fourcast/kubernetes-workshop-PXL/exercises.md

 ### LoadBalancer

 Queue in LoadBalancer Services.
 This type of Service will typically be implemented by a cloud provider such as Google Cloud Platform (e.g. an external HTTPS load balancer).
-By default a LoadBalancer will use a NodePort service in the backgroud and maintain the list of node IP addresses for us, exposing a single external IP address through which the application can be reached.
+By default a LoadBalancer will use a NodePort service in the background and maintain the list of node IP addresses for us, exposing a single external IP address through which the application can be reached.

 **Exercises**